-There's a big—and we mean big—misconception out there that face wash should make skin feel tight and dry in order to prove that it's working.
-Don't get us wrong, the basic premise of a face wash is to get your skin squeaky clean, but it's not supposed to do more harm than good—and it sure as heck isn't supposed to make your skin feel like it's about to crack open.
+There's a big—and we mean big—misconception out there that face wash should make skin feel tight and dry to prove that it's working.
+Don't get us wrong: The basic premise of a face wash is to get your skin squeaky clean, but it's not supposed to do more harm than good—and it sure as heck isn't supposed to make your skin feel like it's about to crack open.

 Now imagine if your skin is dry, to begin with.
 Cleansing with a too-harsh face wash that strips the little surface oils you do have (you want to keep those, obv) won't end well, so be mindful of choosing the right formula for parched skin.
 The best face washes for dry skin work in tandem to remove impurities and grime while also keeping the skin healthy and hydrated.

 Below, we rounded up a list of our favorites, so keep scrolling our picks of the best face washes for dry skin.